cnpem-emi/.github/profile/README.md

-# Electronic Systems and Instrumentation - CNPEM
+# Electronics and Microelectronics - CNPEM